 The Gubay Crisis Fund will provide one-off grants to support families and individuals living within the Archdiocese of Liverpool where a relatively small amount of funding can make a big difference.

-Our launch event at Bishop Eton in Woolton will provide more information about how The Gubay Crisis Fund will help to provide support directly to those in need and will give a voice to some of the stories of families we have helped so far.
+Guest at the launch event at Bishop Eton in Woolton where treated to performance from Visualise, the St Francis of Assisi school choir, and heard some of the real stories of families we have helped so far.

 A mother and her five children had to be rehoused, the children were sleeping on the floor, her family were helping out with food donations and she was using a neighbour’s fridge and freezer to keep the food in.
 The school turned to Nugent for help.
 “Mum was in tears with gratitude and relief when we were able to get her a fridge-freezer.
 It’s made a life changing difference to one of our families.”
 Lay Chaplain of a High School, Archdiocese of Liverpool

-Please RSVP to Mike James at the details below
+Phil Thompson said of the Gubay Crisis Fund:

+“This a fantastic announcement, Nugent can now help people in crisis directly and quickly, and do what they do best, giving families and young people the support they need to help them to change their lives for the better.”

+Picture attached – Front - right to left: Father Michael Fitzsimons - Nugent Chair, Normandie Wragg - Nugent CEO, Phil Thompson - Nugent Patron

+Back - Visualise – St Francis of Assisi

 ENDS - Editors notes follow…